• Home |

 Power and Penetration

 The 9mm Luger’s power and performance have improved by leaps and bounds over the past several decades.
 Modern technology has helped the 9mm bridge the gap between it and the .45 ACP.
-That doesn’t mean .45 ACP doesn’t still have advantages over the Luger.
+That doesn’t mean .45 ACP doesn’t still have advantages over the 9mm, though.

 The 9mm has improved in speed and power.
-However, there is one area where 9mm will never be able to catch .45 Auto, and that’s expansion.
+However, there is one area where 9mm will never be able to catch .45 Auto: expansion.

-Larger wounds cause more pain, tissue trauma, and blood loss than smaller wounds.
+Larger wounds cause more tissue trauma and blood loss than smaller ones.
 Right out of the barrel, the .45 ACP has almost a tenth of an inch more in diameter than the 9mm.
 If you’re shooting expanding hollow points, those .45-caliber projectiles can expand up to double their original diameter.
 That’s a lot of tissue trauma.

-If you have to fire your home defense weapon within the tight confines of your front hallway, your ears will thank you for shooting a suppressed 1911.
+The .45 ACP's muzzle velocity is subsonic by design.
+If have to fire your home defense firearm within the confines of your front hallway, your ears will thank you for choosing a suppressed 1911.

 The .45 also has shallower penetration than most 9mm defense loads.
-Its slow-moving, bulky bullets often prevent pass-through shots, which is important if you need to shoot a bad guy near innocent bystanders.
+Its slow-moving, bulky bullets often prevent pass-through shots, which is important if you need to neutralize a threat near innocent bystanders.

 Capacity

-Although capacity varies by model, the average magazine capacity for sub-compact firearms chambered in .45 ACP is only ten rounds.
-However, many companies offer extended magazines to increase overall mag capacity, which can be a serious advantage in a gunfight.
+Although capacity varies by model, the average magazine capacity for sub-compact firearms chambered in .45 ACP is only 10 rounds.
+Many companies offer extended magazines to increase capacity, which can be a serious advantage in a fight.

 Cost and Availability

-Gun owners still enjoy a wide variety of .45 ACP ammo, as well as self-defense handguns chambered for this popular cartridge.
+Gun owners benefit from a wide variety of .45 ACP ammo, as well as self-defense handguns chambered for this popular cartridge.

 Final Thoughts

-The 9mm Luger loaded with hollow point projectiles offers a great balance of power, penetration, capacity, and concealability in an easy-to-shoot package.
+The 9mm Luger loaded with a hollow point projectile offers a great balance of power, penetration, capacity, and concealability in an easy-to-shoot package.

 Alice Jones Webb